 Economic Impact

 It is difficult to predict the economic impact of climate change.
-However, several key economic sectors, from fishing and agriculture to energy and water utilities, can feel its long-term effects.
+However, several key economic sectors, from fishing and agriculture to energy and water utilities, can be affected by its long-term effects.

-The shifting of global climate or climate change will force many industries and business lines to immediately take action and adapt to change due to the warming of seas and rising temperatures.
+The shifting global climate, or climate change, will force many industries and business lines to immediately take action and adapt to the warming seas and rising temperatures.

 This impact also affects the tourism and recreation industries since their operations are weather-dependent.
-As we continue to strive, this period wherein climate change impacts us and adapts to this kind of change quickly is the key to the progress of the global economy.
+As we continue to strive, this period, in which climate change impacts us and we adapt quickly to this kind of change, is key to the progress of the global economy.

 Ways to Prevent